unreal55/mtouch-quiz/readme.txt

 Next to each option on the Edit Quiz page, there is a column to the right, which indicates what to add to the shortcode to set the options.
 I think they are pretty clear, but ask if you are unsure.

 = What arguments can I use on the shortcode? =
 Each argument must be followed by an equals sign and the selection in quotations.
-Here they are : questions (number of questions to display–if you don’t choose random questions, it will be the first ones in order), singlepage, multiplechances, hints, startscreen, finalscreen, randomq, randoma, showanswers.
+Here they are: questions (number of questions to display if you don't choose random questions, it will be the first ones in order), singlepage, multiplechances, hints, startscreen, finalscreen, randomq, randoma, showanswers.

 = What does Delimit mean next to the answer choice when I’m adding them? = If you want to enclose all your answers in some kind of delimiter (for example, to modify style or formatting or enclose them in some LaTeX code (like the default!), click this to save time.)